-‘Contagion’ is now one of the most popular movies on iTunes because of the Wuhan coronavirus outbreak.
-Here’s how it compares to reality.
+‘Contagion’ is one of the most popular thrillers on iTunes because of the coronavirus outbreak.
+Here’s how the film compares to reality.

 - YouTube / MovieClips

-- A coronavirus outbreak that originated in Wuhan, China, has killed at least 200 people and infected more than 9,700 since December.
+- The coronavirus that originated in Wuhan, China, has killed at least 2,800 people and infected more than 84,000 since December.

-- In the weeks since public-health officials reported the first coronavirus case, many people have searched for and watched the 2011 movie “Contagion.”
+- In the two month since public-health officials reported the first coronavirus case, many people have streamed the 2011 movie “Contagion.”

-- The film depicts a fictional worldwide pandemic that spreads from animals to people in Hong Kong, then kills tens of millions worldwide.
+- The film depicts a fictional pandemic that spreads from animals to people in Hong Kong, then kills tens of millions worldwide.

-- Here’s how the pandemic from the movie “Contagion” differs from the current Wuhan coronavirus outbreak.
+- Here’s how the pandemic from the movie differs from the coronavirus outbreak.

 - Visit Business Insider’s homepage for more stories.

 The 2011 film “Contagion” opens to the sound of a woman coughing.

-The universal sound of sickness, her cough is heavy and full of mucous.
+The universal sound of sickness, the cough is heavy and full of mucous.
 It comes from Beth Emhoff, played by Gwyneth Paltrow, who is patient zero in a pandemic that kills at least 26 million people worldwide in less than a month.

-The fictional pandemic in “Contagion,” called MEV-1 in the movie, is a hybrid of influenza and the deadly Nipah virus that emerged in Malaysia in the late 1990s.
+The fictional pandemic in “Contagion,” called MEV-1, is a portrayed as a hybrid of influenza and the deadly Nipah virus that emerged in Malaysia in the late 1990s.

-But because of the real and growing coronavirus outbreak, Google searches for “Contagion” skyrocketed last week.
-The number of Twitter users mentioning the movie in relation to the current outbreak did as well, and on January 28, “Contagion” was on iTunes’ top-10 list of rented movies.
+At the end of January, because of the current coronavirus outbreak, Google searches for “Contagion” skyrocketed, as did the number of Twitter users mentioning the movie.
+“Contagion” is currently one of the top thrillers on iTunes.

-There are many stark differences between the spread of MEV-1 in the movie and the current coronavirus outbreak.
-Importantly, the coronavirus isn’t currently considered a pandemic, though the World Health Organization (WHO) did declare it a global public-health emergency on Thursday.

-Since December 31, the coronavirus (whose scientific name is 2019-nCoV) has killed at least 200 people and infected more than 9,000 across 20 countries, including the US.
+The spread of MEV-1 in the movie and the coronavirus epidemic differ in many ways.
+Importantly, the World Health Organization (WHO) doesn’t consider the coronavirus a pandemic yet.
+Since December 31, the virus has killed at least 2,800 people and infected more than 84,000, mostly in China.
+It has spread to 56 other countries.

-Health officials have documented person-to-person transmission of the virus in China, Japan, and recently the United States, but the Centers for Disease Control and Prevention (CDC) says “the immediate health risk from 2019-nCoV to the general American public is considered low.”

-Still, there are a few notable parallels between the scenario in “Contagion” and current events.
+Still, there are some notable parallels between the scenario in “Contagion” and current events.
 For one, the movie’s MEV-1 virus is a zoonotic disease, meaning it jumped from animals to people.
 In the film, it spreads from a bat to a pig sold at an outdoor Chinese market, before hopping to Emhoff.
-According to experts, the novel coronavirus is also zoonotic disease that likely started in bats and infected people via an intermediary animal sold at a wet market in the central Chinese city of Wuhan.
+According to experts, the new coronavirus is also zoonotic disease that started in bats.
+It likely jumped to people via an intermediary species.

 Here are all the ways “Contagion” differs from reality.